akspa0/showTools/mixing/preFapMix/memory-bank/activeContext.md

         - All lineage, tagging, and extensibility requirements are met.
         - Content moderation (censoring or flagging problematic content), show-level LLM synopses, and UI integration for LLM tasks are the next focus.
     *   **NEW:** Output cleanup logic is now implemented in character_ai_description_builder.py: any call output folder under 192KB is automatically deleted after processing.
 This reduces clutter from empty or failed LLM runs.
 This logic is now also implemented in the final output builder.
+    *   **NEW:** All major scripts now include robust error handling and input validation for audio files: existence, non-zero size, and minimum duration (5s) are checked before processing.
+Invalid or too-short files are logged and skipped.
+This is now enforced in preFapMix.py, call_processor.py, final_output_builder.py, and character_ai_description_builder.py.
     *   **NEW:** Output folders are now renamed using sanitized call names from call_title.txt or *_suggested_name.txt, matching the final output builder's naming logic (punctuation removed, 8-word limit, underscores, fallback to folder name, uniqueness enforced).
 This is now consistent across both character and final output builders.
+    *   **NEW:** 02_audio_preprocessing now contains four stems per call: <callname>_RECV_vocals.wav, <callname>_RECV_instrumental.wav, <callname>_TRANS_vocals.wav, <callname>_TRANS_instrumental.wav.
+The final output builder mixes these into a stereo MP3 with 20% panning left/right, preserving a 40% center soundstage.
+If only one leg is present, output is mono or single-channel stereo.
+This convention is now enforced and documented.
 2.  **LLM Model & Extensibility:**
     *   The LLM model for all summarization is now set to `llama-3.1-8b-supernova-etherealhermes` in the workflow config.
     *   All LLM outputs (call name, synopsis, categories, and any user-defined tasks) are generated for every call/audio, with clear error reporting if LLM fails.